 World-Renowned Cases of Successful BNPL Implementation

 An initiative worth sharing is Uber Money in the US: opening debit and credit cards along with digital wallets for drivers and courier delivery employees working for Uber under a contract.
-They are able to find a loan section in the app and apply for 0%-interest loans and allocate the percentage of their earnings for loan repayment.
+They are able to find a loan section in the app and apply for 0%-interest loans and allocate a percentage of their earnings for loan repayment.

 Another example is the Amazon Pay Later service launched in 2020 in India.
 Consumers can use a full-fledged BNPL model for purchases on Amazon India.
 The purchase amount is paid back either next month or EMIs over up to 12 months.
 The onboarding is extremely easy: just a single few-minute flow and a couple of eligibility criteria.
 Amazon offers this type of loan via Capital Float, a third-party lending platform, and via IDFC First Bank.
-The number of issued loans exceeded 1 million for less than a year.
+The number of issued loans exceeded 1 million in less than a year.

 What Businesses Should Know Before Entering the BNPL market

-Quick adoption of Buy Now Pay Later tech is equally beneficial to consumers and merchants, but that doesn’t mean a completely smooth shift to embedded lending.
+Quick adoption of Buy Now Pay Later technology is equally beneficial to consumers and merchants, but that doesn’t mean a completely smooth shift to embedded lending.
 The model is criticized because of its ability to encourage consumers to spend money on purchases they can’t really afford and get less protection than a traditional credit card provides.